Phoneline: 07709 624903

 We have learned a huge amount over the last four years and have met hundreds of dedicated people… one thing we wish we had done more of in the run up to the first year of the cull and between subsequent culls is having more public events, leafletting and so on, trying to engage more with others locally – some of us are quite openly vegan / pro-animal liberation / anti-cull but many people don’t feel so comfortable in their local communities and some were busy on their own trying to save badgers without any support or idea of how many others were out nearby doing the same.
 Not everyone is on facebook either.

-The last four years have been intense – our public phoneline receives thousands of calls and messages during the culls and a large number of calls for information and advice and with tip-offs even outside of the culling periods.
+The last several years have been intense – our public phoneline receives thousands of calls and messages during the culls and a large number of calls for information and advice and with tip-offs even outside of the culling periods.
 We gather intel, organise camps, fundraise to help with fuel costs and coordinate resistance on the ground – everyone in the collective has their own role/s in addition to physically being out in the fields.
 We became especially busy when the cull rolled out to two new areas here – another zone in Gloucestershire (the ‘North Cotswold zone’) and a zone in nearby Herefordshire.
+Then the West Gloucestershire zone carried on as a supplementary zone and we also added a South Cotswold zone and also coordinated in the Gloucestershire part of the North Wiltshire zones!
+And, in 2019, we’re now expecting other zones to start up, possibly in 2020… Oxfordshire, Warwickshire, the remainder of the county of Gloucestershire, Worcestershire…

 And now there come more changes…